For the best Scuba Diving and Snorkelling in Gran Canaria join Davy Jones Diving, Arinaga

 The Canarian Lobsterette (Enoplometopus antillensis) is found at night or in dark receses and caves during the day, this brightly coloured species is immediately distinguished by the white rings on its side.
+It is also worth checking for the Cape Lobster as often thse can be found in similar environments.

 The Glass-Eye or Catalufa (Heteropriacanthus cruentatus) is one of the most striking fish in the marine reserve.
 Usually found at depths of 20m or so, where the shorter wavelengths of light have been absorbed, shining a torch, or using a flash gun is necessary to bring out the red colours of this nocturnal species.